Okta call volume above normal and directionally bullish

-Bullish option flow detected in Okta (OKTA) with 5,389 calls trading, 1.1x expected, and implied vol increasing over 4 points to 66.18%.
-Jun-25 80 calls and Nov-24 79 calls are the most active options, with total volume in those strikes near 2,000 contracts.
-The Put/Call Ratio is 0.31.
+Bullish option flow detected in Okta (OKTA) with 6,402 calls trading, 1.9x expected, and implied vol increasing over 1 point to 66.14%.
+11/22 weekly 82 calls and 11/22 weekly 83 calls are the most active options, with total volume in those strikes near 2,500 contracts.
+The Put/Call Ratio is 0.12.
 Earnings are expected on December 3rd.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>